brettmillerb/Pester-Wiki/Should.md

 'TestDrive:\file.txt' | Should -FileContentMatch ([regex]::Escape('I.am.a.file')) # Test will fail
 ```

-**Warning:** Make sure the input is either a quoted string or and Item object.
+**Warning:** Make sure the input is either a quoted string or an Item object.
 Otherwise PowerShell will try to invoke the
 path, likely throwing an error ```Cannot run a document in the middle of a pipeline```.

 ```powershell